splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-troubleshoot.rst

             kubectl logs network-explorer-splunk-otel-network-explorer-k8s-collectokrm4k -c k8s-watcher
             kubectl logs network-explorer-splunk-otel-network-explorer-k8s-collectokrm4k -c k8s-relay

-    This is an example error message.
+    This is an example error message from the logs.
 In this case, the service account token is not available.

         .. code-block:: bash